Master of Science Program in Civil Engineering

 Students seeking admission to the MS program should hold a bachelor’s degree in civil engineering from a program accredited by the Accreditation Board for Engineering and Technology (ABET) and have a 3.0 GPA or better.
 Applicants lacking a BS from an ABET-accredited program in civil engineering (including those possessing undergraduate degrees in other engineering disciplines, engineering science, engineering technology and architecture, or from a foreign university) have their qualifications reviewed by a graduate adviser.
 Admission may be granted and may include the requirement for additional undergraduate courses to correct deficiencies.
 These additional courses are not counted toward the MS degree, nor are undergraduate courses included in computing graduate grade-point averages.

-Foreign candidates who meet all other admission requirements but who fail to satisfy the TOEFL requirement may be required to take one or more remedial courses in English before admission.
+International candidates who meet all other admission requirements but who fail to satisfy the TOEFL requirement may be required to take remedial courses in English before admission.

-To earn a MS degree from NYU-Poly, students must maintain a B average (3.0 GPA) or better in (1) all graduate courses taken at NYU-Poly, (2) all graduate courses taken in the Department of Civil Engineering and (3) all graduate guided studies (readings, project, thesis).
+To earn a MS degree from NYU Tandon School of Engineering, students must maintain a B average (3.0 GPA) or better in (1) all graduate courses taken at NYU Tandon School of Engineering, (2) all graduate courses taken in the Department of Civil Engineering and (3) all graduate guided studies (readings, project, thesis).
 Poor scholastic performance (under 3.0 GPA) may lead to a student being placed on graduate probation.
-If students’ grades do not improve, they may be disqualified from further graduate study in the department.
-Students may repeat a course with their adviser’s approval.
-When a course is repeated, only the later grade counts toward the GPA.
-If a course is repeated more than once, only the first grade is dropped from the GPA computation.
+If a student’s grade do not improve, (s)he may be disqualified from further graduate study in the department.

 In the event that an applicant is required to take undergraduate prerequisite courses as a condition of admission, a grade of B- or better is required for every prerequisite course taken, and the cumulative GPA of all required prerequisite courses must be at least 3.0.